 Named for the Cree expression of awe and reverence, Yoho features world-class hiking, raging rivers, and an abundance of wildlife.
 As the world prepares to celebrate the centennial of Canada’s National Parks, we invite you to go a bit further afield and explore the top five things to do in Yoho National Park:

-Natural Bridge -- Yoho National Park protects the upper watershed of the Kicking Horse River and the force of this pulsing tributary as it pounds against the rock has given way to Natural Bridge.
+- Walk Across the Natural Bridge in Yoho -- Yoho National Park protects the upper watershed of the Kicking Horse River and the force of this pulsing tributary as it pounds against the rock has given way to Natural Bridge.
 The icy-cold water, which is filled with rock flour, has carved the bridge, creating a dramatic waterfall underneath.
 You can see the bridge on an easy-to-access viewing area located on the way to Emerald Lake.

 Yoho is just one of the Canadian National Parks you can visit on YMT Vacations’ Canadian Rockies Tour.
 This active excursion is featured on a journey that takes you from Glacier National Park to the Icefields Parkway, across the Continental Divide to beautiful Whistler.
 To join us on the Canadian Rockies Tour, or for information about our other National Parks trips, call your travel consultant or YMT Vacations at 1-888-756-9072.